koka-lang/koka/doc/spec/getstarted.kk.md

     Before the effect one believes in different causes than one does after the effect.
      -- Friedrich Nietzsche

-## Algebra&iuml;c effect handlers
+## Algebraic effect handlers

-When in the interpreter, you can load various demo files with algebra&iuml;c effects which are located in the ``test/algeff`` directory.
+When in the interpreter, you can load various demo files with algebraic effects which are located in the ``test/algeff`` directory.
 This is by default included in the search path, so we can load them directly: